rapidsai/raft/BUILD.md

 C++ RAFT is a header-only library but provides the option of building shared libraries with template instantiations for common types to speed up compile times for larger projects.

 The recommended way to build and install RAFT is to use the `build.sh` script in the root of the repository.
-This script can build both the C++ and Python artifacts and provides options for building and installing the core headers, tests, benchmarks, and individual shared libraries.
+This script can build both the C++ and Python artifacts and provides options for building and installing the headers, tests, benchmarks, and individual shared libraries.

 ### <a id="install_header_only_cpp"></a>Header-only C++